thomas-roos/aws-greengrass-lite/docs/SETUP.md

 ## Configuring Greengrass

+You may configure a single device with the instruction below or a fleet of devices with the steps from [Fleet Provisioning guide](Fleet-provisioning.md).
+Choose one or the other.

 To configure Greengrass, you will need a config YAML file, in the same format as the Classic nucleus config.
 An example config file is available in [`doc/examples/sample_nucleus_config.yml`](examples/sample_nucleus_config.yml).